tianheng-ling/StrikeWatch/README.md

 #### Contact
 This repository is maintained by researchers from the Intelligent Embedded Systems Chair and Distributed Systems Chair at University of Duisburg-Essen, Germany.

-For questions or feedback, please feel free to open an issue or contact us at tianheng.ling@uni-due.de.
+For questions or feedback, please feel free to open an issue or contact us at ling.tianheng@gmail.com.
 If you are interested in our customized hardware, contact us at chao.qian@uni-due.de or peter.zdankin@uni-due.de.